vtex/toolbelt/docs/enhancements/0000-break-commands-into-plugins.md

 #### Approach #2

-Transform toolbelt repository into a monorepo with `toolbelt-core` and a `toolbelt-api` package, that contains the code that will be shared.
-Inspired [here](https://github.com/apollographql/apollo-tooling/tree/master/packages)
+Reorganize toolbelt `/src`, to store the code that will be shared inside a folder `toolbelt-api` for example.

 Plugins now imports from `toolbelt` the code that they will use.
 Today the toolbelt don't allow this easily because he doesn't offer re-export entrypoints and don't have on the published bundle the typescript types.